Additional Broadridge resource:

 Your submission has been received.
 One of our customer service representatives will contact you soon.

 The California Transparency in Supply Chains Act of 2010 (the “Act”) requires companies to disclose their efforts to eradicate slavery and human trafficking from its direct supply chain.
-Broadridge Customer Communications is committed to ensuring that our supply chain is free from slavery and human trafficking.
-To that end, Broadridge Customer Communications has adopted a Human Rights Statement of Commitment to address the prohibition of the use or participation in slavery and human trafficking directly or indirectly through its supply chain.
+Broadridge is committed to ensuring that our supply chain is free from slavery and human trafficking.
+To that end, Broadridge has adopted a Human Rights Statement of Commitment to address the prohibition of the use or participation in slavery and human trafficking directly or indirectly through its supply chain.

 Verification.
-Broadridge Customer Communications requires suppliers to respond to a survey to verify their awareness of and actions to eradicate slavery and human trafficking.
+Broadridge requires suppliers to respond to a survey to verify their awareness of and actions to eradicate slavery and human trafficking.
 Upon receipt of suppliers’ responses, any unacceptable answers will be followed up with further investigation.

 Certification.
-Suppliers for Broadridge Customer Communications must certify that materials used and/or incorporated into any product purchased comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
+Suppliers for Broadridge must certify that materials used and/or incorporated into any product purchased comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.

-Broadridge Customer Communications is committed to respect that all human beings are born free and equal in dignity and rights.
+Broadridge is committed to respect that all human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
 Everyone is entitled to all the rights and freedoms without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
 Everyone has the right to life, liberty and security of person.
 No one shall be held in slavery or servitude; slavery and the slave trade be prohibited in all their forms; no one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.

 Prohibition of Human Slavery

-Broadridge Customer Communications is against: all forms of slavery or practices similar to slavery, such as the sale and trafficking of children, debt bondage and serfdom and forced or compulsory labor, including forced or compulsory recruitment of children for use in armed conflict; the use, procuring or offering of a child for prostitution, for the production of pornography or for pornographic performances; the use, procuring or offering of a child for illicit activities, in particular for the production and trafficking of drugs as defined in the relevant international treaties; work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children.
+Broadridge is against all forms of slavery or practices similar to slavery, such as the sale and trafficking of children, debt bondage and serfdom and forced or compulsory labor, including forced or compulsory recruitment of children for use in armed conflict; the use, procuring or offering of a child for prostitution, for the production of pornography or for pornographic performances; the use, procuring or offering of a child for illicit activities, in particular for the production and trafficking of drugs as defined in the relevant international treaties; and work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children.

 Expected Standards from our Suppliers